Neural network forecasts of the tropical Pacific sea surface temperatures

 over the entire tropical Pacific, and in the latest version 3.5

 (introduced in Mar.
 2010), the model used is a Bayesian NN (Wu et

 Click here to see details about this model.

 Using sea level pressure and sea surface temperature data up to the

 end of May 2018,

 Ensemble-averaged forecasts for

 the SSTA in the Nino3.4 region at various lead times are shown in Fig.1,

 and the forecasted SSTA fields over the tropical Pacific are displayed

-in Fig.2, showing El Niño warming in the
+in Fig.2, showing El Niño warm conditions in the equatorial

 Figure 1.
 The SSTA (in degree Celsius) in the Nino3.4